|Nutrition Facts (per serving)|

 Drizzle olive oil over a baking sheet.

-Dip each cod filet in the egg mixture, shaking off the excess, and then into the cornflake and butter mixture, turning to ensure the whole filet is coated.
+Dip each cod fillet in the egg mixture, shaking off the excess, and then into the cornflake and butter mixture, turning to ensure the whole fillet is coated.
 Shake off any extra flakes and place on the prepared baking sheet.

 Bake 15 to 20 minutes, until the fish is opaque throughout and flakes easily with a fork.
 The baking time will depend on how thick the fillets are.
 Check at 15 minutes.
 If not done, continue baking, checking every 2 minutes until done.